phel-lang/phel-lang/doc/content/documentation/configuration.md

 }
 ```

-Until Phel is officialy released, setting `minimum-stability` to `dev` in `composer.json` is required.
+Until Phel is officially released, setting `minimum-stability` to `dev` in `composer.json` is required.

 ```json
 "minimum-stability": "dev"